Cards encapsulate related content into a distinct, bordered frame with an optional header, providing clear visual hierarchy for your documentation.

 :::

-The `docmd` core engine utilizes a non-blocking I/O pipeline, enabling the generation of thousands of pages in milliseconds.
+The core engine uses a non-blocking I/O pipeline, generating thousands of pages in milliseconds.

 :::